Up to date

-You can read more about custom builds here: Custom builds for Android.
+You can read more about gradle builds here: Gradle builds for Android.

 Installing the loader plugins¶

-You will need to setup a separate export template for each device as each device will need its own loader included.
+You will need to setup a separate export preset for each device, as each device will need its own loader included.

 Open Project and select Export...
 Click on Add.. and select Android.
-Next change the name of the export profile for the device you're setting this up for, say Meta Quest.
+Next change the name of the export preset for the device you're setting this up for, say Meta Quest.
 And enable Use Gradle Build.
 If you want to use one-click deploy (described below), ensure that Runnable is enabled.